17 Romantic Weekend Getaways From The Bay Area (+ Best Stays)

 Where to stay in Yosemite

 If you’re coming from the San Francisco Bay Area, the most convenient town to access Yosemite from is Groveland, located along Highway 120.
+Of course, it’s best if you can stay right inside the valley.

-📍Rush Creek Lodge: With an on-site bar, restaurant, and hot tub for adults, Rush Creek Lodge is the perfect stay to relax your sore muscles after your hikes.
+With an on-site bar, restaurant, and hot tub for adults, Rush Creek Lodge is the perfect stay to relax your sore muscles after your hikes.
 As you look out of the balcony you’ll see the forest surrounding the lodge, creating a tranquil experience.

 9. Sausalito